joshuaspence/Thesis/img/datasets/README.md

 plots.
 This should rarely need to be done, but is included here for completeness.

 Plots are only generated for 2D or 3D data sets.
+If an attempt is made to plot a data set of a higher dimension, then an empty (placeholder) file will be created, with a name `DATASET.png.none`.

 # Dependencies
 - bash